AdaCore/spark2014/docs/lrm/source/subprograms.rst

 transformation other than evaluating fewer known to be true assertion expressions.

-The rules below are in given in general terms in relation to ''ghost entities'' since in future it is intended that ghost types and ghost variables will be allowed.
-Currently, however, only ghost functions are allowed and so an additional legality rule is provided that allows only functions to be explicitly declared as a ghost (though entities declared within a ghost function are regarded implicitly as ghost entities) .
+The rules below are in given in general terms in relation to "ghost entities" since in future it is intended that ghost types and ghost variables will be allowed.
+Currently, however, only ghost functions are allowed and so an additional legality rule is provided that allows only functions to be explicitly declared as a ghost (though entities declared within a ghost function are regarded implicitly as ghost entities).
 When the full scope of ghost entities is allowed, the rules given in this section may be moved to other sections as appropriate, since they will refer to more than just subprograms.

 .. centered:: **Static Semantics**

-|SPARK| defines the convention_identifier Ghost.
+|SPARK| defines the ``convention_identifier`` Ghost.
 An entity (e.g., a subprogram or an object) whose Convention aspect is specified to have the value Ghost is said to be a ghost entity (e.g., a ghost function or a ghost variable).